codam-coding-college/ansible-codam-web-greeter/README.md

 ### Campus logo
 Now, the following is optional but recommended: add your campus's logo to the `campus_files` directory in your `ansiblecluster` repository.
 The logo should be named `logo.png` and be placed in `campus_files/usr/share/codam/web-greeter/`.
 It will then get copied to the cluster computer and displayed by the login screen.

 However, keep in mind that most campuses feature their logo already in the wallpaper used by the login screen provided by 42/Ubuntu.
 In this case, the logo would be displayed twice by the login screen.
-It is recommended to remove the logo from your login screen wallpaper.
+It is recommended to remove the logo from your login screen wallpaper or to use a custom wallpaper without the logo (defined in the `login_wallpaper_path` variable) to avoid this.

 Using this feature over the logo embedded in the wallpaper has the advantage that the logo can be shifted around and resized more easily when required by the login screen's user interface.